dudgeon/chat-frontier-flora/tasks/tasks-prd-auth-flow.md

   - [ ] 7.8 Write tests for LoginForm component
   - [ ] 7.9 Test session persistence across browser restarts

+  IMPORTANT: Please ask the developer/me to validate assumptions about where the following content should be built.

+  The right menu in the chat screen is for profile content.

 - [ ] 8.0 Profile Management
   - [ ] 8.1 Create ProfileManager component UI with role-specific views
   - [ ] 8.2 Implement profile data fetching